What is India's pathway to limit global warming to 1.5°C?

 Raising ambition

 India’s unconditional target in its 2022 NDC aims to reduce the emissions intensity of its GDP to 45% below 2005 levels (excluding LULUCF).
-However, this target is projected to result in an increase of at least 156% in India's emissions from 2005 levels by 2030 to 4632 MtCO2e.1
+However, this target is projected to result in India’s absolute emissions increasing by at least 169% above 2005 levels by 2030, to 4987 MtCO2e.1

-Additionally, India's conditional NDC target, which focuses on achieving 50% cumulative installed electricity capacity from non-fossil fuel-based sources by 2030, fails to drive any additional emissions reductions beyond what can be achieved under the current policies.
-India is already on track to achieve 50% non-fossil capacity by 2030 under current policies, hence substantial improvement is possible, with international support, to get onto a 1.5°C compatible pathway.
+Additionally, India's conditional NDC target, which focuses on achieving 50% cumulative installed electricity capacity from non-fossil fuel-based sources by 2030, fails to drive any additional emissions reductions beyond what can be achieved under current policies.
+India has already achieved its 50% non-fossil capacity and is on track to achieve more than 60% non-fossil capacity by 2030 under current policies.
+Hence substantial improvement is possible, with international support, to get onto a 1.5°C compatible pathway.
 To align with the 1.5°C warming limit, total domestic emissions excluding LULUCF would be limited to 47% above 2005 levels in 2030.2

-When including LULUCF, India’s total emissions under 1.5°C compatible pathways would fall to 2092 MtCO2e, or 15% above 2005 levels by 2035.
+When including LULUCF, India’s total emissions under 1.5°C compatible pathways would reach 2080 MtCO2e by 2030 (25% increase compared to 2005) and 1737 MtCO2e by 2035 (4% above 2005).
 India would need to strengthen its 2030 conditional target from its 2022 NDC and submit a 2035 target in line with these pathways to be 1.5°C compatible.
+With international support, India will be able to implement its domestic emissions pathway.3

 India's total GHG emissions MtCO₂e/yr